lit/lit/dev-docs/design/how-lit-html-works.md

 TTL's provide an explicit syntax for separating static strings of HTML content and dynamic JavaScript values.
 The static strings are immutable and preserve identity across multiple evaluations of the tagged literal making them ideal for use as a cache key.

 The `<template>` element provides a container for HTML content that can later be cloned into the document.
-In a template element scripts don't run, styles don't apply, custom elements don't upgrade, etc. During rendering a template's content can be cloned or imported into the Document which makes the cloned nodes active.
+In a template element: scripts don't run, styles don't apply, custom elements don't upgrade, etc. During rendering a template's content can be cloned or imported into the Document which makes the cloned nodes active.

 # Rendering